Build a Slack Bot with Node.js on Cloud Run

 How will you use this tutorial?

-How would you rate your experience with using Google Cloud Platform?
+How would you rate your experience with Google Cloud?

 Self-paced environment setup

-While Google Cloud Platform and Node.js can be operated remotely from your laptop, in this codelab you will use Google Cloud Shell, a command line environment running in the Cloud.
+While Google Cloud can be operated remotely from your laptop, in this tutorial you will be using Cloud Shell, a command line environment running in the Cloud.

 gcloud auth list